lupyuen/lupyuen.github.io/src/lorawan.md

 ![LoRa Carrier Sensing](https://lupyuen.github.io/images/lorawan-carrier.png)

-Unfortunately the Carrier Sensing code doesn't work, so __Carrier Sensing has been disabled in the BL602 LoRaWAN Driver__.
+Unfortunately the Carrier Sensing code doesn't work, so __Carrier Sensing has been disabled in the BL602 LoRaWAN Driver__. [(See this)](https://github.com/lupyuen/bl_iot_sdk/blob/lorawan/components/3rdparty/lorawan/src/mac/region/RegionAS923.c#L1026-L1029)

 (My apologies to BL602 Fans in Japan and South Korea, we will have to fix this 🙏)